MaastrichtU-CDS/general_coding_practices/Python/README.md

 ## Virtual environment

 We recommend that virtual environments should be created per project.
-There are several ways to create a virtual environment in python.
-Here we will show how to create environments with `virtualenv` and manage the python version with `pyenv`.
+There are several ways to create a virtual environment for python.
+Here we will show how to create environments with `virtualenv` [2] and manage the python version with `pyenv` [3].

 You can install a particular python version by doing the following: